russelsantos19/100-days-of-code/r1-log.md

 ### R1D80
 I continue to study the MVVM architecture with Vue.
 I also updated and check my code with the release of Vue 3 today named after One Piece, my favorite anime.

+### R1D81
+Spent my time solving a logical error that appeared after I update to #vuejs 3 official release.
+I think there are some changes or something error with the Vue source code?
+When I go back to previous Vue RC, my code works well again.